OpenACC/openacc-training-materials/labs/module3/English/Fortran/README.md

 **!acc &lt;directive> &lt;clauses>**

 **!acc** in Fortran is what's known as a "compiler hint."
-These are very similar to programmer comments, however, the compiler will actually read our pragmas.
-Pragmas are a way for the programmer to "guide" the compiler, without running the chance damaging the code.
-If the compiler does not understand the pragma, it can ignore it, rather than throw a syntax error.
+These are very similar to programmer comments, since the line begins with a comment statement "!".
+After the comment is "acc".
+OpenACC compliant compilers with appropriate command line options can interpret this as an OpenACC directive that "guide" the compiler, without running the chance of damaging the code.
+If the compiler does not understand "!acc" it can ignore it, rather than throw a syntax error because it's just a comment.

 **directive**s are commands in OpenACC that will tell the compiler to do some action.
 For now, we will only use directives that allow the compiler to parallelize our code.